dcunited001/dcunited001.github.io/_posts/2016-06-17-divergents-and-directional-antennae-2-measurement-and-inference.md

 demonstrated once.
 From that point, it can be restated and replicated as truth, on the basis of faith alone.
 Yet, after that, the person who reached those conclusions is no longer necessary.
-Perhaps, even less necessary before.
+Perhaps, even less necessary than before.
 In some circumstances.

 That attitude; I don't believe that's right.